dceejay/RedMap/README.md

    - **opt** - options object for the new layer
    - **wms** - boolean, specifies if the data is provided by a Web Map Service
    - **bounds** - sets the bounds of an Overlay-Image.
 2 Dimensional Array that defines the top-left and bottom-right Corners (lat/lon Points)
+   - **delete** - name or array of names of base layers and/or overlays to delete and remove from layer menu.
  - **heatmap** - set heatmap options object see https://github.com/Leaflet/Leaflet.heat#reference
  - **clear** - layer name - to clear a complete layer and remove from layer menu
  - **panlock** - lock the map area to the current visible area. - `{"command":{"panlock":true}}`